 Article written during an artist residency at Autodesk/Pier9.
-Originall published on Instructables.com, as part of a series of generative form and fabrication projects.
+Originally published at Instructables.com, as part of a series of generative form and fabrication projects.

 Phi and The Golden Proportion

-The process of creation typically does not depend on a singular methodology when generating, perceiving and manipulating a form.
-Of the many ways to make a "thing", the observation and incorporation of natural phenomena is commonly used.
-However, in the process of observing and taking creative cues from the universe, one finds an enormous variety of phenomena to chose from.
+When creating things that have form, the process typically does not depend on a singular methodology when generating, perceiving and manipulating a shape.
+Among these methods are the intuitive sense, a behavioral response, observation of patterns, mathematics, and many more in many combinations.
+The observation of natural phenomena is commonly used as base for modeling form, but when observing the universe, one finds an enormous variety of phenomena to chose from!
 The beauty, order and variety in nature is readily visible.
-The golden proportion, or golden ratio is a classic pattern you've most likely seen that occurs in nature and demonstrates very interesting commonalities and relationships between various areas of physical, biological worlds.
-At its simpliest, it is a mathematical relationship between two quantities.
-By definition, two quantities are in the golden proportion if their ratio is the same as the ratio of their sum to the larger of the two quantities.
+The golden proportion, or golden ratio is a classic pattern you've most likely seen that occurs in nature and demonstrates certain commonalities and relationships between various areas of physical, biological worlds.
+At the simplest level, it is a mathematical relationship between two quantities that is intrinsic to various fundamental geometries and forms.
+By definition, two quantities are in the golden proportion (aka, the golden mean, golden section, golden number) if their ratio is the same as the ratio of their sum to the larger of the two quantities.

 the ratio of A + B

 is to A as

 In math, the ratio is commonly referred to as the greek letter Phi , As a decimal, it is represented as 1.6180339887498948482...
 It is an irrational number, ie, has an infinite number of decimal places that never repeat, like e or PI.
 Phi is curious because in order to square it, you can just add 1.
 Incidentally, phi denoted in lowercase means just the numbers after the decimal.